Aiven-Open/klaw-docs/blog/2023/09/schema-management-disaster-recovery-in-klaw.md

 Furthermore, a schema outlines both the visual representation and structural organization of the data.

-### Kafka context
+### Apache Kafka® context

-Within the Kafka ecosystem, schema registries such as Karapace and Confluent's Schema Registry play a key role in the management and validation of schemas.
+Within the Apache Kafka® ecosystem, schema registries such as Karapace and Confluent's Schema Registry play a key role in the management and validation of schemas.
 Furthermore, they provide a RESTful interface to manage schema and their evolution processes effectively.

-Apache Kafka is a distributed streaming platform that allows producers to write data to topics and consumers to read from them.
+Apache Apache Kafka® is a distributed streaming platform that allows producers to write data to topics and consumers to read from them.
 When there are structural changes to the data, it is important to establish an understanding between the producers and consumers to ensure that events are processed successfully.

-The below image depicts the communication between Schema Registry, Apache Kafka, Producers and Consumers.
+The below image depicts the communication between Schema Registry, Apache Apache Kafka®, Producers and Consumers.

 ![image](../../../static/images/blogimages/SchemaRegistryFlow.png)